 Children and adolescents may be secretly worried.
 Understandably.
 Because kids usually know more about what's going on than parents suspect they know.
+From years of doing family therapy, I can tell you that parents are often amazed to learn how their children truly feel or how much they know about the marriage and its discontent.

 Preoccupied Parents

 Children of divorcing parents typically need a lot of support and encouragement.
 More than you may think.
-They may want to talk, but may not admit it.
+They may want to talk but may not admit it.

 Kids need extra support at a time of crisis in the home.
 And support may be easier to give than you may think.
 Especially if you just remember to keep them in the loop.
+Talk to them about what's happening but say it on their level.
+Kids are like dogs in that respect--they like to know what's going to happen ahead of time.
+So, introduce change to them gradually.

 It's not just what you say to your kids, or even how you say it, that counts . . . it's checking in with them and asking how they're doing.
 And letting them know what's going on with the parents, or the executive sub-system of the family.

 Checking in and letting them know you are there to discuss anything their hearts may desire.
+Ask what questions they may have.
+What are they concerned about?
+Honesty may be painful, but it's reassuring, too.

 Kids will pick up on your feelings, and they'll worry if they don't know what's going on, or in the absence of accurate information.
 So, remember to keep talking to your children . . . and listening . . . that's what effective parents do!